Ed.D.: Educational Administration

 Students graduating from this program will:

-- Students will be able to identify current issues within the field of higher education and devise appropriate solutions
+- Identify current issues within the field of higher education and devise appropriate solutions.

-- Students will demonstrate mastery of a research method and application of that method to address a current issue in higher education administration
+- Demonstrate mastery of a research method and application of that method to address a current issue in higher education administration.

-- Students will demonstrate improvement in ability to incorporate multicultural policies and programs into professional practice
+- Demonstrate improvement in ability to incorporate multicultural policies and programs into professional practice.

-- Students will construct an identity of a reflective and scholarly educational practitioner
+- Construct an identity of a reflective and scholarly educational practitioner.

-- Students will demonstrate improvement in ability to incorporate ethical leadership into professional practice
+- Demonstrate improvement in ability to incorporate ethical leadership into professional practice.

 Criteria for Admission to Higher Education Focus